Bases, markers and routes

 - Show/hide information of the base.

-- Show/hide the base on the map.
+- Show/hide the base/marker on the map.

 - Go to base (centers the map on the selected base).